Our Warm Welcome Team

 Michelle became a Certified Professional Midwife in 2005, and an Approved Preceptor with the North American Registry of Midwives in 2014.
 Her current practice includes expert birth doula care for hospital or birth center; midwifery care for pregnancy and homebirth; and nurturing postpartum care.

 Michelle is Chilean-American, and is fluent in Spanish.
-In her spare time, she enjoys yoga, heirloom gardening, beekeeping, knitting, and dancing with wild abandon.
+In her spare time, she enjoys yoga, heirloom gardening, beekeeping, knitting, and dancing salsa.

 “Just as a woman’s heart knows how and when to pump, her lungs to inhale, and her hand to pull back from fire, so she knows when and how to give birth.”
 Virginia Di Orio